Grand Lodge of Massachusetts

 Robert (Ollie) Oliveria

-I thank the members of the Organization & Education Commission and State Trustee Louis Floriani, Jr. of District I, for their part in assisting in this endeavor.
+I thank the members of the Organization & Education Commission and State Trustee Stephen A. Cozzaglio of District I, for their part in assisting in this endeavor.

 Fraternally,